SmartTokenLabs/tokenscript-engine/README.md

 # Kotlin multiplatform library

-[The Kotlin library](multiplatform/) is a WIP to provide a multiplatform implementation of the TokenScript engine.
+~~[The Kotlin library](multiplatform/) is a WIP to provide a multiplatform implementation of the TokenScript engine.~~

+The Kotlin library is no longer under development.
+Instead, integration methods for engine-js are being developed for native applications.